When did BIAB begin?

 How do you decide which schools will be in the program?

-Orchard Grove was the first school selected.
 School Counselors or a member of the community usually reach out to us.
 If funding is available, we willingly add that school to our program.
 Generally, schools with a high percentage of need reach-out to us.
 Sometimes an organization or business decides to “adopt” a school.
-BIAB currently serves 21 local schools…a comprehensive list is available on our website.
+BIAB currently serves 22 local schools…a comprehensive list is available on our website.

 How does the food get to the school?
 Is it delivered?